offen/docker-volume-backup/README.md

 # WEBDAV_URL="https://webdav.example.com"

-# The Directory to place the backups to on the WebDAV server
+# The Directory to place the backups to on the WebDAV server.
+# If the path is not present on the server it will be created!

  # WEBDAV_PATH="/my/directory/"